 “So you won’t come and see it with me?”
-She crossed her arms, using her more usual voice, the voice she used on rival businessmen.
+She crossed her arms, using her more usual voice, the voice she used on rival business associates.
 “The last night is tonight.”

 I snorted and turned to leave.
 “I’m busy.”

-I turned back and raised my voice over the wind and bad carols.
+I raised my voice over the wind and bad carols.
 “Doing anything else but.”

 “It’s Christmas Eve,” she insisted.
-“Is this not the time more than any other to spend with your family?
-And helping other people?”
+“This time should be spent with your family.
+And helping other people.”

 “Let me keep Christmas in my own way, please.”